 While trying to craft a well-written resume that stands apart from the crowd, it can be tempting to add additional personal flair – graphics, unusual fonts, or colors.
 While this personal touch on the resume may look creative and nice to you, to a hiring manager, it can be an eye-sore.

 Complicated resumes become a burden to look over for a hiring manager, so they often get put to the side in favor of easier-to-read resumes.
 An employer should be able to easily skim through your resume or CV and get a good understanding of who you are.

 Unusual layouts can also make it challenging for an applicant tracking system to parse your resume for relevant information.
 For companies that use software to review a large number of resumes, issues created by uncommon formatting can prevent your information from being passed on to the right people.

 Resumes and CVs are unique documents, and a resume should never be as long as a CV.

 While a CV is required for locum tenens positions as well as applying for academic and research jobs, anytime a resume needs to be submitted, it’s best to keep it short.
-Your professional resume should never be longer than 2 pages, and each position or certification should include the bullet-point highlights, rather than a comprehensive summary of activities.
+It’s best practice to keep professional resumes limited to one page, but in cases where that’s not possible, it should never exceed two.

 Keeping an up-to-date resume on hand is a great way to take advantage of any openings or advancements that open up.
 There are resume writing services available if you don’t feel confident in your own skills, but sometimes all you need is to have someone in your field proofread and give feedback on your resume before you submit it.